WebAssembly/component-model/design/mvp/WIT.md

 If no `default` world is specified in the WIT document and no named world is explicitly chosen then bindings cannot be generated.

-## WIT File Organization
+## WIT Packages and `use`
-[use]: #wit-file-organization
+[use]: #wit-packages-and-use

-WIT files can be organized into separate files for maintainability and reusability.
-This enables a sort of module system for WIT syntax where files may import from one another.

-> **Note**: The precise semantics of imports and how everything maps out is
-> still being designed.
-Basic filesystem-based organization works but it's
-> intended to extend to URL-based organization in the near future.
-For example
-> the strings below are intended to integrate into a registry-based workflow as
-> well in addition to looking up files on the filesystem.
+A WIT package represents a unit of distribution that can be published to a registry, for example, and used by other WIT packages and documents.
+WIT packages are a flat list of documents, defined in `*.wit` files.
+The current thinking for a convention is that projects will have a `wit` folder where all `wit/*.wit` files within are members of a WIT package.

-Within a single WIT file the `use` statement can be used to import between
+Within a single WIT document (file) a `use` statement can be used to import between interfaces, for example:
-interfaces:

 ```wit
 interface types {